BandGapAI/gan-1d-least-squares/README.md

 # Convergence and Optimality Analysis of Low-Dimensional Generative Adversarial Networks using Error Function Integrals

-This is a repository that contains the numerical simulations for the paper __Convergence and Optimality Analysis of Low-Dimensional Generative Adversarial Networks using Error Function Integrals__.
+This is a repository that contains numerical simulations for the paper __Convergence and Optimality Analysis of Low-Dimensional Generative Adversarial Networks using Error Function Integrals__.

-The code is related to stochastic gradient descent (SGD) method, the analytical part is described in paper and not present in the code.
-We provide a comparison of the computation results.
+The code is related to stochastic gradient descent (SGD) method, the analytical part is described in the paper and not present in the code.
+We provide a comparison of both analytical and MC-based computations for two special cases.

 To run the code, open the `.ipynb` file in Jupyter notebook environment.
-The requirements are installed at in the first executional cell.
+The requirements are installed at the first executional cell.
 You need Python 3.x to run the code.

 ## Visualizations
-The resulting graphs for the executed code are shown below.
+The graphs for the executed code are shown below.
 Extended comments on them can be found in the article.

 Case A: Single SDG run.